Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 ### Queries with the asynchronous client

+Unlike the synchronous client, the async client does not have an `enable_cross_partition` flag in the request.
+Queries without a specified partition key value will attempt to do a cross partition query by default.

+Query results can be iterated, but query results return an asynchronous iterator.
+This means that each object from the iterator is already being "awaited" and does not contain that actual query result, only an awaitable object to asynchronously retrieve it.

-Queries work the same way for the most part, with one exception being the absence of the `enable_cross_partition` flag in the request; queries without a specified partition key value will now by default attempt to do a cross partition query.
-Results can be directly iterated on, but because queries made by the asynchronous client return AsyncIterable objects, results can't be cast into lists directly; instead, if you need to create lists from your results, use Python's list comprehension to populate a list:
+These results can't be cast into lists directly; instead, if you need to create lists from your results, use an async for loop or Python's list comprehension to populate a list:

 ```Python
 from azure.cosmos.aio import CosmosClient